Tissue Assembly and Nanofabrication (TAN) Laboratory

 - Membrane-based water treatment technologies

-The laboratory will provide high standards of learning and scholarship to a diverse student population.
-Students will be prepared to study, apply and create novel structures, devices and systems as solutions for emerging healthcare and environment challenges, and enter the profession of advanced manufacturing and microfabrication.
-We encourage interaction with persons from other engineering disciplines and biomedical field in cooperative efforts in areas of education and development of the team concept.
+The laboratory provides high standards of learning and scholarships to a diverse student population.
+Students will be prepared to study, apply and create novel structures, devices, and systems as solutions for emerging healthcare and environment challenges, and enter the profession of advanced manufacturing and microfabrication.
+We encourage interaction with persons from other engineering disciplines and biomedical fields in cooperative efforts in areas of education and development of the team concept.
 The TAN Lab supports the mission of the Department of Industrial Manufacturing & Systems Engineering at the Texas Tech University.